 Dr. Tammy McDowell has been an associate with Physicians Associates of Florida in Orlando, Florida, since 1991.
 She earned a bachelor’s degree in microbiology and cell science from the University of Florida (UF) in 1984, and her M.D. from UF in 1988.
 McDowell played the trombone in the Gator Marching Band from 1980-1985.
 She is a member of the American Academy of Pediatricians, supports initiatives with the Arnold Palmer Hospital for Children and is a board-certified pediatrician.
 McDowell’s daughter is currently a saxophone player for the Gator Marching Band.

-John Arthur Pinckard is a two time Tony Award winning Broadway producer, currently represented on Broadway by the Tony, Drama Desk, and Outer Critics Circle Award winning best musical, A Gentleman’s Guide to Love and Murder, which he shepherded to Broadway through two developmental productions at Hartford Stage and San Diego’s Old Globe Theater.
+John Arthur Pinckard is a two time Tony Award winning Broadway producer, recently represented on Broadway by the Tony, Drama Desk, and Outer Critics Circle Award winning best musical, A Gentleman’s Guide to Love and Murder, which he shepherded to Broadway through two developmental productions at Hartford Stage and San Diego’s Old Globe Theater.
 John has been a guest lecturer and faculty member at Columbia University, the University of Central Florida, and the University of Florida, which named him an Outstanding Young Alumnus in 2009.

 Brenna’s love of design and fashion began when she started sewing around the age of ten.
 She pursued her passion for costume design at the University of Florida, where she received her BFA, with honors, in Theatre Production with an emphasis costume design technology.
 After leaving theatre work, Brenna founded the Atlanta-based business It’s Sew You, which is focuses on custom clothing and working with local designers to bring their designs to life through small run manufacturing.
 Her background working with theatrical renderings makes her uniquely qualified to understand what is required to make a designer's idea a reality.